How to make a complaint about Victoria Police

-Along with your complaint, you should submit any Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. you have collected to support your allegations (see ‘Collecting evidence’, above).
+Along with your complaint, you should submit any evidence you have collected to support your allegations (see ‘Collecting evidence’).

 You need to be especially careful when making a complaint in writing that all the details are absolutely correct, particularly if you swear that it is a true statement.
-You can render yourself liable to the A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious). of The criminal offence of lying under oath, when questioned in court or making a sworn statement.
-See also affirmation; oath. if you make significant mistakes in the statement, or if you contradict yourself in other statements made earlier or later.
+You can render yourself liable to the offence of perjury if you make significant mistakes in the statement, or if you contradict yourself in other statements made earlier or later.

 If a police officer or IBAC officer writes a statement based on your oral complaint, do not allow the written statement to depart from your oral account.
 If necessary, ask the police or IBAC officer to alter the statement, even if this is inconvenient.
 It is very important to get your statement right.
 You can be cross-examined on your statement if you give evidence in related criminal or civil proceedings.